DIY Detox Clay Mask (Bentonite Clay Face Mask, 3 Ingredients)

 One thing to note with this mask is that you've got to use pure ingredients- only then will it be effective.

-Meaning, make sure you use bentonite clay and not a knock off and look for pure, raw, un-strained apple cider vinegar (the one with the strings and mother still in the bottle).
+Meaning, make sure you use bentonite clay and not a knock-off.
+Likewise, look for pure, raw, un-strained apple cider vinegar (the one with the strings and mother still in the bottle).
 Only then will you reap the most benefits.

 Not sure where to grab ingredients?
 Here's a roundup list of my favorite products (and brands) for DIY beauty products and where to buy them!